 THE AGENTS SAYS...

-Middle Farmhouse is a beautifully presented family home built in the 17th century with great potential and a range of opportunities for the next buyer.
+A characterful and spacious family home with great potential and a range of opportunities for the next buyer.
 Generously proportioned rooms offer plenty of space for entertaining but retain a welcoming and cosy feel for quieter times.
 The huge rear garden is wonderfully private, with towering poplars and other mature trees blurring the boundary with the surrounding landscape.
 The one bedroom annexe is a great size and offers accommodation for extended family or an excellent holiday let subject to necessary consents.
 The barn in the garden offers the same potential if converted, or perhaps this could be an offce or workshop space.
 Finally, if motors are your passion then look no further as there is not one but two double garages (!) and plentiful off-road parking.

 Protected by a stone and tile porch, the front door opens into the expansive open plan dining room/entrance hall.
 To the left is the adjoining sitting room, which has window seats to enjoy the triple aspect and a handsome inglenook fireplace with gas/wood burning stove.
 Glazed double doors from the dining room open to the kitchen, which also interconnects with the dining room via the conservatory.
 The kitchen is a fantastic size with plentiful storage, worktop space, huge range cooker and room for an informal dining table next to the window seat.
 Off the kitchen is a large utility room and separate WC.
 Beyond the utility is the internal access to the annexe.